What is continuous improvement?

-Put simply, Lean is about solving problems.
-Typically, Lean projects save time, reduce frustration, or cut unnecessary costs.
+Continuous improvement is about solving problems.
+Typically, improvement projects save time, reduce frustration, or cut unnecessary costs.

-What's the difference between Lean, quality improvement, and continuous improvement?
+What's the difference between continuous improvement, quality improvement, and Lean?

 As far as we're concerned, these words all mean the same thing.
-If you're reducing frustration, saving time, or eliminating unnecessary costs, then you're probably doing Lean work.
+What's most important is that you're reducing frustration, saving time, or eliminating unnecessary costs.

-No. The purpose of Lean is to make jobs more productive and satisfying for employees.
-By applying Lean principles, redundant and frustrating work can be eliminated, allowing time for more meaningful work.
+No. The purpose of continuous improvement is to make jobs more productive and satisfying for employees.
+By applying continuous improvement principles, redundant and frustrating work can be eliminated, allowing time for more meaningful work.
+Additionally, it's important to be candid about what problems you see on the job so that those problems can be addressed.

 How can I get involved?

-A good first step is to contact your agency's Lean point of contact.
-Lean points of contact coordinate Lean initiatives in their agency and serve as a resource for employees to get connected with Lean projects and training opportunities.
+A good first step is to contact your agency's continuous improvement contact.
+These individuals coordinate improvement efforts and serve as a resource for employees who participate in improvement efforts.

 If you're reorganizing a workspace, the 5S approach makes sense to use.
 Otherwise, we recommend using what's most popular in your organization since all other approaches are nearly identical.
 For more information, please see our Methodologies page.